iarobinson/rust_app/README.md

-# Simple rust server sending an html file
+# Rust App

+A simple webserver using Rust programming language to send an HTML page

 ## Instructions to run locally:
 - Clone this repository `git clone <link from repo> && cd rust_app`